-To better address the fact that many locations have external speakers, the Regatta Jukebox system comes equipped with two separate stereo amplifiers, driven by separate preamplifiers on the Controller.
-One amplifier is dedicated to the cabinet speakers (main) while the other is intended for external speakers (auxiliary).
-The amplifiers are located at the back of the cabinet in a separate enclosure to improve airflow across the amplifiers without drawing heat, dust, or other debris into the rest of the cabinet.
-The volume controls may be linked so that the external speakers are always some percentage louder or softer than the cabinet speakers or they may be independent so that the cabinet and external speakers have their own separate volume controls.
+The Regatta Jukebox system comes equipped with two separate stereo amplifiers, driven by separate preamplifiers on the Controller.
+One amplifier is referred to as MAIN, while the other is referred to as AUX.
+The amplifiers are located in the upper left of the cabinet in a separate enclosure to improve airflow across the amplifiers without drawing heat, dust, or other debris into the rest of the cabinet.
+The volume controls may be linked so that the AUX speakers are always a percentage louder or softer than the MAIN speakers or they may be independent so that the MAIN and AUX speakers have their own separate volume controls.